JohnScience/midpoint/DESIGN.md

 # What the crate should provide

-The crate should provide functions that would allow to get midpoint with either no assumptions or with some common assumptions about the arguments.
+The crate should provide functions that would allow to get midpoint with either no assumptions or with some common assumptions about the arguments (think of safe and unsafe functions).

 # Qualities